Lefraudeur/RiptermsGhost/README.md

 # RiptermsGhost
-A base to make cheats for minecraft using java native interface.
+A base to make injectable cheats for minecraft using java native interface.

 in developpement, don't use, the repo is public so that people help / make suggestions